crysalead/chaos-orm/docs/schemas.md

 One of the principal key point of Chaos is that a `Schema` can be easily adapted to take advantage of specific datasource features.
 So the additionnal methods can by anything you willing to implement.

-In the example bellow I will use `chaos\database\Schema` to show how the added methods of this specific implementation can be used in practice:
+In the example bellow I will use `Chaos\Database\Schema` to show how the added methods of this specific implementation can be used in practice:

 ```php
 $schema = Gallery::schema();